 15.775 – Analytics Proseminar (Spring H3, 3 units)

 Complete a minimum of 27 units from the below list.
-Two courses must be taken from a different academic group
+Courses must be taken from at least two different academic groups.

 Behavioral Policy Sciences (BPS)